Q: Where are the project webpages hiding?

 Q: How (closely) are a group's members related to each other?

-A: Generally, each group will contain members that have a 75% probability of having a common male ancestor within 20-25 generations or less.
+A: Generally, each group will contain members that have a 75% probability of having a common male ancestor within 30 generations or less.

 Q: I have no close matches within the project.
 Does this mean I have no living Bruce cousins?

-See above regarding FTDNA market penetration.
+See above regarding FTDNA's market penetration.

 Q: Why are there so many different haplotypes in this surname project?
 Aren't we all descended from King Robert the Bruce?